Diffinitive/Diffinitive/grid_refactor.md

 Läs i notes.md om: Vector valued grid functions

+## Should Grid have function for the target manifold dimension?
+Where would it be used?
+    In the constructor for TensorGrid
+    Elsewhere?

+An alternative is to analyze T in Grid{T,D} to find the answer.
+(See combined_coordinate_vector_type in tensor_grid.jl)

 ## Notes from pluto notebook
 - Är det dåligt att använda ndims om antalet index inte matchar?
    - Tex ostrukturerat grid